 This course does not require students to use any specific programming language to implement their compilers.
 However, we cannot support every programming language in existence.
-We have distributed starter code for OCaml, Rust, and SML.
+We have up-to-date distributed starter code for OCaml and Rust.
+We have outdated starter code for other languages.

 Students are free to use other programming languages, but they must contact the course staff so that we can ensure the grading infrastructure is ready.
-For many languages, we can provide incomplete starter code for reference.
+For many languages, we can provide incomplete/outdated starter code for reference.